ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 ## Agents and Commands

-**Objectives:** Explain core concepts of GitHub Copilot.
+**Objectives:** Explain the core concepts of GitHub Copilot.

 * `@workspace` - Ask about your workspace
   * `/explain` - Explain how the selected code works
   * `/tests`- Generate unit tests for the selected code
   * `/fix`- Propose a fix for the problems in the selected code
   * `/new`- Scaffold code for a new workspace
   * `/newNotebook` - Create a new Jupyter Notebook
 * `@vscode` - Ask about VS Code
   * `/search` - Generate query parameters for workspace search
   * `/api` - Ask about VS Code extension development
 * `@terminal` - Ask how to do something in the terminal
   * `/help` - General help about GitHub Copilot.
   * `/clear` - Clear the session.